dalehamel/mctop-tool-example/docs/00200-flash-sale-hotkey.md

 ## War Games

-To make sure that we are testing our systems at scale, platform engineering teams at shopify set up a "Red team / Blue team" exercise, where the "Red" team tries to devise pathological scenarios using our internal load-testing tool used to simulate flash-sale application flows against the platform.
+To make sure that we are testing our systems at scale, platform engineering teams at Shopify set up a "Red team / Blue team" exercise, where the "Red" team tries to devise pathological scenarios using our internal load-testing tool used to simulate flash-sale application flows against the platform.